1994 Pacific hurricane season: Hurricane Li

 A tropical disturbance southwest of Cabo San Lucas organized into Tropical Depression Eight-E on July 31.
 It headed west-northwest without strengthening much, and crossed into the central Pacific on August 2.
 Eight-E developed a second center of circulation, which became dominant, and then became bound up in the Intertropical Convergence Zone.
 Eight-E then became disorganized, with multiple centers of circulation, and advisories were discontinued on August 5.
 The depression's remains continued their westward path well south of the Hawaiian Islands.
 The depression regenerated on August 8.
 It soon strengthened into a tropical storm and was named Li, which is Hawaiian for "Lee".
 Li approached the dateline on its generally westward heading.
 Just before crossing, it intensified into a minimal Category 1 hurricane.
 It crossed the dateline on August 12 and became a storm in the 1994 Pacific typhoon season.
 Wind shear from a tropical upper-tropospheric trough weakened back into a tropical storm as it crossed the dateline, and the Joint Typhoon Warning Center downgraded Li with its first advisory.
 Li stayed a tropical storm until August 16, where it weakened into a tropical depression.
 The system then began recurving, and dissipated on August 18.
 A weakening Tropical Depression Li caused showers on Wake Island.
 Other than there, Li had no impact on any land, and no casualties or damage were reported.

-Hurricane Li is one of only six tropical cyclones to exist on all three tropical cyclone basins in the Pacific Ocean.
-It is also one of only six systems to form as a depression in the east Pacific but be named in the central; the others are Lala, Iniki, Lana, Ela and Ulika.
+Hurricane Li is one of only eight tropical cyclones to exist on all three North Pacific Ocean tropical cyclone basins.